confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 This document uses terms and concepts defined by the WIMSE and RATS architectures, as well as to the terms defined by the Trustworthy Workload Identity Special Interest Gorup at the Confidential Computing Consortium.
 For a complete glossary, see {{Section 4 of -rats-arch}} , {{-WIMSE}} & {{-TWISIGCharter}}.

-The definitions of terms like Workload Identity, Workload Credential and Workload Provenance match those specified by the TWI SIG Charter .
+The definitions of terms like Workload Identity, Workload Credential and Workload Provenance match those specified by the TWI SIG Charter.

-**Workload** as used in this document restricts the definition of the same term by WIMSE – “a running instance of software executing for a specific purpose” – to just that part of the code and configuration of the (WIMSE-defined) workload that is subject to Remote Attestation.
+**Workload** as used in this document restricts the definition of the same term by WIMSE – “a running instance of software executing for a specific purpose” – to just that part of the code and configuration of the (WIMSE-defined) Workload that is subject to Remote Attestation.
 **Workload Identifier** is a stable construct around which Relying Parties can form long-lived Workload authorization policies.
 **Workload Identity** is defined exactly as it is by WIMSE {{-WIMSE}} – a combination of three basic building blocks: trust domain, Workload Identifier and identity credentials.
-**Workload Credential** is an ephemeral identity document containing the Workload Identifier and a number of additional claims, that can be short- or long-lived and which is used to represent and prove Workload Identity to a relying party (WIMSE calls this "identity credentials").
+**Workload Credential** is an ephemeral identity document containing the Workload Identifier and a number of additional claims, that can be short- or long-lived and which is used to represent and prove Workload Identity to a relying party.
 **Workload Provenance** is a linkage between a Workload Credential and a trusted entity (e.g., a vendor, developer, or issuer) responsible for the creation and/or attestation of the corresponding Workload.

 # Gap Analysis
-An analysis was performed by the Confidential Compute Consortium of the existing WIMSE architecture to identify extensions necessary to meet the level of trustworthiness required by confidential compute environments.
+An analysis was performed by the Confidential Computing Consortium of the existing WIMSE architecture to identify extensions necessary to meet the level of trustworthiness required by confidential computing environments.

 - Protection of Credentials at Runtime, Key Management in Dynamic Environments and Insufficient Runtime Attestation:
   - Risk that credentials in memory could be exposed if a workload’s execution environment is compromised.